These are short definitions for terms used across gout.care.

 Urate

-Why it matters: monosodium urate crystals are the crystal deposits involved in gout.
+Why it matters: when urate stays high enough for long enough, it can form monosodium urate crystals, the crystal deposits involved in gout.

 Deeper source: Gout pathophysiology